bseltz-cohesity/scripts/python/clusterCreate/README.md

 * pyhesity.py: the Cohesity REST API helper module
 * clusterCreate-test.sh: example command line

+## Note: by running the script, you are accepting the Cohesity End User License Agreement

 Place all files in a folder together. then, run the main script like below, or modify the clusterCreate-test.sh with the desired parameters and run that script:

 ```bash